codepath/android_guides/Applying-Data-Binding-for-Views.md

 ### Eliminating View Lookups

 The most basic thing we get with data binding is the elimination of `findViewById`.
-To enable this to work for a layout file, first we need to change the layout file by making the outer tag <layout> instead of whatever ViewGroup you use:
+To enable this to work for a layout file, first we need to change the layout file by making the outer tag <layout> instead of whatever ViewGroup you use (note that the XML namespaces should also be moved):

 ```xml
 <layout xmlns:android="http://schemas.android.com/apk/res/android"